 The final walk-through: Top tips for homebuyers

-“You want to make sure the home is in the same condition as when the offer was made,” says Andy Peters, a real estate broker and co-founder of the Peters Company, a Keller Williams Realty team in the Atlanta metro area.
+“You want to make sure the home is in the same condition as when the offer was made,” says Andy Peters, a real estate broker and co-founder of the Peters Company, a Keller Williams Realty team in the Atlanta area.
 “If a seller is doing negotiated repairs or improvements, you want to verify that they were, in fact, done — and done correctly.”

-Know who attends a final walk-through
+Who attends a final walk-through?

-Typically, the final walk-through is attended by the buyer and the buyer’s agent, without the seller or seller’s agent present.
+Typically, the final walk-through is attended by the buyer and the buyer’s real estate agent, without the seller or seller’s agent present.
 This gives the buyer the freedom to inspect the property at their leisure, without feeling pressure from the seller.

 If the property is a new home, a builder or contractor may attend.
 “New-build walk-throughs are looking for defects as well as cosmetic issues.
 A new home is delivered in a more ‘fresh out of the box’ way, so expectations are generally higher,” Peters says.